alexgaudiosi/Multify/README.md

 ![Multift Image](/assets/multify-table.png)

-**NOTE:** This repository still a work in progress, the functionalty is there but I currently can't guarentee it will work instantly if you copy/paste the contents into your project, I'm working to make everything more dynmaic then do a few test runs but it's very likely you'll need to do some tweaking to get it attuned to your store.
+**NOTE:** This repository still a work in progress, the functionalty is there but I currently can't guarentee it will work instantly if you copy/paste the contents into your project, I'm working to make everything more dynamic, then do a few test runs - but it's very likely you'll need to do some tweaking to get it attuned to your store.

 ---